According to sleep researchers, most ongoing baby sleep problems are

 Gastroesophageal reflux is classified as a disease (“gastroesophageal reflux disease” or “GERD”) when it causes

 • resistance to feeding

 • blood in the vomit or stool

 • irritability (due to an inflamed esophagus), or

 • failure to thrive.

-The rate of GERD among infants is unknown.
-Some researchers estimate that 4% of babies suffer from GERD (Jolley et al 1999).
+The rate of full-fledged GERD among infants is unknown.
+Some researchers estimate that 4% - 6% of children suffer from GERD (Jolley et al 1999; Martigne et al 2012).
 Others claim the incidence is much lower (Jung 2001).